What Is A Lethal Dose Of Nembutal (Pentobarbital)?

 • coma

-If you or someone you love are facing addiction, you can get help in the form of medical detox, inpatient rehab, and outpatient services today.
-Call AddictionResource.net to learn about your treatment options and how to access them.
+If you or someone you love are facing addiction, you can get help in the form of medical detox, an inpatient rehab program, or outpatient services today.
+Reach out to an addiction specialist or contact the Substance Abuse and Mental Health Services Administration (SAMHSA) for more helpful information.

 This page does not provide medical advice.
 See more